apachols/rabble/NOTES.md

 ## TODO

+- You can see the blank in the tile rack :|
+- Bingo scoring rules
 - Shuffled rack order preserved on server when state changes.
 - Display error on invalid play
 - Handle blanks 1: submit word